 - Spread a 3-inch layer of landscape mulch around the new transplant.
 But keep it a few inches away from the base of the tree or shrub, to promote air circulation and so as not to invite rodents from nibbling on the trunk.
-Rodents (the pests known as "voles," for example) become emboldened by the cover that the mulch provides.
+Rodents become emboldened by the cover that the mulch provides.

 Best Time to Transplant and Other Tips

 - When should you do your transplanting?
-For most trees and shrubs, late winter or early spring are the best times for transplanting; fall would be the second best time (for further information, please see When to Plant Trees).
+For most trees and shrubs, late winter or early spring are the best times for transplanting; fall would be the second-best time.
 In summer, it is not advisable (too hot).
 In the dead of winter, it is almost impossible (in the North) -- unless you have done all of your digging ahead of time (before the ground freezes).

 - How long will this transplanting project take?
 That will depend greatly on the circumstances.
 To dig a mature tree or shrub out of rocky soil (especially in cramped quarters) is back-breaking work.
 How long it takes you will largely depend on your health and on how much you are willing to push yourself.

-- The foregoing instructions pertain to shrub and tree transplanting that involves digging, moving, and re-planting a root-ball.
-This is how you would normally transplant stock growing on your own property.
+- The foregoing instructions pertain to shrub, and tree transplanting that involves digging, moving, and re-planting a root-ball.
+This is how you would typically transplant stock growing on your own property.
 However, when you buy plants from nurseries to plant in your yard, there will be some differences in the operation.
 Some nursery plants are balled and burlapped.
 Others are sold bare-root.
-Still others are sold in containers; for these, be sure to tease the root-ball upon removal from the pot if there is any sign it has become root-bound.
+Still, others are sold in containers; for these, be sure to tease the root-ball upon removal from the pot if there is any sign it has become root-bound.

 - One technique sometimes used to facilitate transplanting trees or shrubs of significant size is root pruning.